discourse/discourse-adplugin/README.md

 ## Questions/Feedback/Contributing?

 Open an Issue on this repository to start a chat.
 Issues and Pull Requests are greatly appreciated.
-Bear in mind that when submitteing feature requests, if it's not somehting that most people will use, it probably won't get merged.
+Bear in mind that when submitting feature requests, if it's not something that most people will use, it probably won't get merged.

 ## Credits